 Prince of Peace began in the spring of 1993, when a small group of committed Christians met to consider forming a Lutheran church that believes the Bible is the inerrant word of God.
 Ron Jorgenson, Myron Compton, Marvin Schaper, and Martin Bergstedt were the original steering committee.
 With the help of the Home Missions Department of the Association of Free Lutheran Congregations (AFLC), Prince of Peace was formed.
 The charter membership in 1994 totaled 30 faithful members.
 Pastor John Mundfrom was installed as the first full time pastor on August 27th, 1995.
 Attendance at that time averaged 30-50.

 By 2003, God was working in the hearts of many more people in the area to become part of a congregation that would stand firm on His word as revealed in the Holy Bible.
 Attendance at worship when from 12 the first Sunday in November, to over 150 by the end of November, 2003.
 Pastor Kris Nyman accepted a call to become the 2nd full time pastor that same month.
 Pastor Kris served our congregation faithfully through November of 2014 and has moved on to shepherd a home missions congregation in Maryland.

 In March, 2004 we purchased the former “Man Camp Mess Hall” (Jerry’s furniture building) to serve as a “home” for the growing congregation that the Lord had blessed us with.
 God has allowed us to transform the facility into a very comfortable place to worship, learn, and fellowship.
-We have eleven rooms to meet in for Bible classes, a fellowship hall to seat over 200, and a sanctuary that can seat more than 300.
+We have eleven rooms to meet in for Bible classes, a fellowship hall to seat over 200, and a sanctuary that can seat more than 400.
 The youth have a dedicated meeting and activity area with their own kitchen.
 A large modern kitchen off of the fellowship hall was completed in 2006.
 It is well equipped to serve large gatherings.
 Renovations to our Sanctuary have been completed.
 Please join us for worship!